• Skip to primary navigation

 • 1 pinch black pepper

-• 1 tbsp almond flakes toasted
+• 1 tablespoon almond flakes toasted

-• 1 tbsp mixed seeds toasted
+• 1 tablespoon mixed seeds toasted

 • 1 pinch salt I used black Himalayan salt*